moof44/epicenter-app/blueprint.md

 - **Architecture**: 100% Standalone Components, Pipes, and Directives.
 No NgModules.
 - **State Management**: Utilizes Angular Signals for reactive and efficient state management.
 Singleton services (`providedIn: 'root'`) hold the application's state, and components subscribe to this state using signals.
 - **Styling**: Modern CSS with a focus on a clean, responsive, and mobile-first design.
 It features a dark theme, well-defined component styles, and a consistent visual language.
+- **UI Components**: Primarily uses browser-native modern CSS for a unique look and feel.
+It incorporates `@angular/material` for specific, feature-rich components like `MatSnackBar` to handle application-wide notifications.
 - **Control Flow**: Uses Angular's new built-in control flow (`@if`, `@for`, `@switch`) for more intuitive and performant templates.
 - **Data**: Mock data is used for all features, simulating a real backend.